danrasband/twitterhatespeech/readme.md

     - Add the option to extend the timeline beyond 24 hours
     - Introduce more languages
     - Ability to export the underlying data (currently it's possible only by clicking on `Edit in Chart Studio` button associated with each chart)
+    - Add a live feed of hate speech along with relevant news feeds
     - Many others